mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ### Additional resource

-As an additional resource, [Gemini Fullstack Agent Development Kit (ADK) Quickstart](https://github.com/google/adk-samples/tree/main/python/agents/gemini-fullstack) has [a great practical use of the Google Search grounding](https://github.com/google/adk-samples/blob/main/python/agents/gemini-fullstack/app/agent.py) as a full stack application example.
+As an additional resource, the [Deep Search Agent Development Kit (ADK) Quickstart](https://github.com/google/adk-samples/tree/main/python/agents/deep-search) has a practical use of the Google Search grounding as a full stack application example.

 ## Google Search Grounding Quickstart